AdobeDocs/uxp-photoshop/src/pages/support/index.md

 ---
-title: Support - Adobe Analytics
+title: Support - UXP for Adobe Photoshop
-description: This is the support page of Adobe Analytics
+description: This is the support page of UXP for Adobe Photoshop
 ---

 <Hero slots="heading, text" background="rgb(19, 93, 183)"/>